IKF PAST NEWS

 In England

-After a long absence of representation in England and Europe, today the IKF announced that Neil Holden (Right) will take over the IKF Leadership out of Warrington Cheshire England.
+After a long absence of representation in England and Europe, today the IKF announced that Neil Holden (Left) will take over the IKF Leadership out of Warrington Cheshire England.
 Full details of the position will be released soon but basically Holden will take up where former IKF Leadership left off.
 Holden will be in charge of securing IKF Sanctioned events in England as well as IKF title bouts.
 In addition, possible plans look for the first IKF European Tournament to take place in the future, much like the IKF World Classic, but for European Countries.
 Whether this will be a United Kingdom only or European Tournament has yet to be determined.

 The first proposed plan for IKF England is the sanctioning of two IKF Amateur World Titles on an already scheduled July 21st event at the Urmston Leisure Centre in Manchester England.
 The idea is to have two IKF Amateur Modified Muay Thai (K-1) Rules titles on the event.
 Former A.K.A.
-Amateur World Welterweight Champion, (67kgs), Lee Green (Below Left) would be one of those contenders.
+Amateur World Welterweight Champion, (67kgs), Lee Green (Right) would be one of those contenders.
 Green is the son of the well respected, ( now retired ), U.K. Muaythai fighter Ronnie Green, a protégé of Master Toddy that faced several top Thai's in his career.
 Lee has began to follow in his fathers footsteps, making two successful title defences of his A.K.A.
 Amateur World title, and only recently he competed in Thailand at the World Amateur Muaythai Championships.
-Also planned to fight for a World IKF title is 4 time AKA World Amateur Middleweight Champion (73kgs), Graham Sayer (Below Right).
+Also planned to fight for a World IKF title is 4 time AKA World Amateur Middleweight Champion (73kgs), Graham Sayer (Right).
 In the future both of these fighters would like to compete in the professional ranks of the 'K-1 MAX' (70kg division), hence the choice of the fighters management team in looking to sanction the respected IKF title.

 Holden is the owner of Warrington Kickboxing Studio.
 He was born in historical city of Chester, Cheshire, England in 1972.
 He first began his training in 1983 at the age of eleven when he was introduced to Ju-Jitsu and Japanese Kickboxing.
 Twelve months later Holden then progressed onto Thai-Kickboxing, training in Master Sken's system, known as Sitnarong Muaythai, when he attended a class being taught by Phil Nurse, ( a former European Champion now based in New York ).
 In 1992, under Master Sken's tutelage, Neil qualified as an Instructor.
 He has been a full time professional martial arts coach for over 15 years now, a period that has seen him gather a tremendous wealth of experience both as a trainer and a promoter.